Definition Of Bird

 In British slang, 'bird' has long been used to refer to a woman, particularly a young woman.
 Cambridge explicitly labels this as UK slang.
 You'll hear it in British TV shows, music, and conversation, and it reads as roughly neutral to mildly familiar depending on tone.
 It's not universally considered flattering, but it's also not automatically hostile.
 Think of it like how Americans might use 'chick' in informal speech, with similar baggage attached.

 Beyond the gender-specific slang, 'bird' can refer to any person in a slightly detached or colorful way.
 Dictionary.com includes an informal person-referent sense, and you'll also find compound slang built on it.
 A 'jailbird' is someone who has been in prison.
 A 'jaybird' can mean someone who talks too much, or informally, a novice or simpleton.
+A related example is “jaybird,” which Wikipedia describes as a slang term meaning a person who talks a lot or a novice/simpleton, showing how bird-words can become person-referent slang a 'jaybird' can mean someone who talks too much, or informally, a novice or simpleton..
 When you see bird-words used to describe people, they often carry a note of mild mockery or character commentary.

 The tone is what tells you how to read it.
 Someone calling a friend 'you old bird' is being affectionate.
 Someone calling a stranger 'that strange bird' is being observational or dismissive.
 If it's used alongside a name or a gesture of warmth, it's friendly.
 If the tone is flat or cutting, it's more likely a put-down.
 Context and delivery are everything here.